 First, the concept of a knowledgebase isn't new.

-In fact, it's probably the most ubiquitous content seen on tech brand websites since the 1990s.
+In fact, it's the most ubiquitous content on tech brand websites since the 1990s.

-We find that it's usually a brand's least effective marketing content.
-The difference is all in the targeting and execution.
+It's almost always a brand's least effective marketing content.
+The difference is all execution.

 Targeting Behind A Knowledgebase